ajstyle007/ML_practice_notebooks/README.md

 ![images](https://github.com/user-attachments/assets/4bdbc297-fcbc-4649-80ce-2794b97bf811)

 A collection of Jupyter and colab notebooks for practicing and learning machine learning concepts using various libraries and frameworks, including Scikit-learn, pandas, numpy, matplotlib, plotly and seaborn.
-These notebooks cover a range of topics from data  and feature engineering to model training, evaluation, and optimization techniques.
+These notebooks cover a range of topics from data preprocessing and feature engineering to model training, evaluation, and optimization techniques.

 ## Contents
 - Data cleaning and preprocessing techniques